Fortune-Ndlovu/research/research-docs/getting-started-with-techdocs.md

 This is a basic example of documentation.
 ```

-Commit your changes, open a pull request, and merge.
+Commit your changes, open up a pull request, and merge.
 You will now get your updated documentation next time you run Backstage!

 ## Reference